Nivalyx/osu-wiki/wiki/Tournaments/OWC/1/en.md

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
-   - Room settings are osu!, Team-Vs., Win Condition: 'ScoreV2'.
-Room name must be "OWC2020: (TeamRed) vs (TeamBlue)".
+   - Room settings are osu!, Team-Vs., Win Condition: 'Score'.
+Room name must be "OWC: (TeamRed) vs (TeamBlue)".
    - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
+2. Map banning **does not apply** in the entirety of the tournament.
+3. Each team must have 4 players for each map.
+They can be exchanged freely after a map is concluded.
+4. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.
+5. Each captain must use "!roll" once in #multiplayer.
+   - The captain with the higher roll decides which team **picks** first.
+6. The results of eatch match will be posted on the discussion thread after the match has been concluded by the responsible referees.

 #### Winning conditions